cozis/Noja/docs/04_Functions.md

 print(second, '\n'); # Prints "I'm ignored"
 ```

-An assignment to multiple variables is still an expression and it evaluates to the leftmost value
+An assignment to multiple variables is still an expression, and it evaluates to the leftmost value
 ```py
 fun combine(a, b)
     return (a+b), (a-b);